malmgrenola/feed-us/README.md

 ## Deployment

+Site is deployed to []() using Github Pages.

+Deploy by:

+1. commit your changes to repo
+2. in a terminal run `yarn deploy`

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: